"COURSERA" Subscription Charge on Your Statement: What It Means

 - 1.Check with household members or shared accounts

-- 2.Review your email for order confirmations from Coursera
+- 2.Review your email for order confirmations from Coursera, Inc.

 - 4.Request a new card number to prevent further unauthorized charges